CiscoTestAutomation/rest/connector/docs/user_guide/services/dcnm.rst

     :header: Argument, Description, Default
     :widths: 30, 50, 20

-    ``dn``, "Unique distinguished name describes the place in the tree", "Mandatory" ``headers``, "Headers to send with the GET command", "None" ``timeout``, "Maximum time it can take to disconnect to the device.", "30 seconds" ``expected_return_code``, "Return code that is expected.", "None (Any good result)"
+    ``api_url``, "Unique distinguished name describes the place in the tree", "Mandatory" ``headers``, "Headers to send with the GET command", "None" ``timeout``, "Maximum time it can take to disconnect to the device.", "30 seconds" ``expected_return_code``, "Return code that is expected.", "None (Any good result)"